 When Doctor Who roared back onto the BBC's schedule in 2005, Mal Young was one of the executive producers in charge.
 Young was born on this day in 1957.

 Paul Johannson not only does acting, but he's also done his share of writing and directing on multiple projects.
-As an actor, he's appeared in such genre properties as They Came From Outer Space, Earth: Final Conflict, First Wave, and Andromeda.
+As an actor, he's appeared in such genre properties as They Came From Outer Space, Carnival Of Souls (1998), Wishmaster 2: Evil Never Dies (1999), Earth: Final Conflict, First Wave, Andromeda, Highlander: The Raven, Berserker (2004), Stonados (2013), Beauty And The Beast, Once Upon A Time, and Van Helsing.
 Johannson was born on this day in 1964.

 Personally, I fell in love with Tracy Middendorf as she appeared onscreen in HBO's stellar Prohibition-era drama Boardwalk Empire (hubba hubba, Babette!), and thankfully she's done some work in SciFi so that I can cheer about her here.
 She's booked roles on Star Trek: Deep Space Nine, Fox TV's Millennium and The X-Files, The Time Tunnel (TV movie), Lost, and most recently TNT's The Last Ship.
 Middendorf was born on this day in 1970.